stampery/mongoaudit/README.md

 <i><sup>works on Mac OS X, GNU/Linux and Bash for Windows 10</sup></i>

-Then run `mongoaudit` command and voilà!

-_If you are serious about security you should follow best security practices: clone this repository, check the source code and only then run `make` to get the dependencies and `./mongoaudit` to run the tool._
+_If you are serious about security you should always use the PIP installer or, better yet, follow best security practices: clone this repository, check the source code and only then run it with `python mongoaudit`._

 <h2 align="center">Introduction</h2>
 <p>It is widely known that there are quite a few holes in MongoDB's default configuration settings.
 This fact, combined with abundant lazy system administrators and developers, has led to what the press has called the <a href="http://thenextweb.com/insider/2017/01/08/mongodb-ransomware-exists-people-bad-security/"><i>MongoDB apocalypse</i></a>.</p>